Sanne Karlsson: 2004–09: Career beginnings

 Sanne finished her education at Rytmus in 2004, and ventured into a music career.
-One of her first releases was when she teamed up with Swedish funk & house music producers, The Polyphonics, and recorded a song called "Changing Times", which reached no.1 in DJ Magazines' Hype Chart.
-She also appeared in various songs on their album, "Escapades" in 2009.
-A cover of Michael Jackson's "Bad" was recorded with the Polyphonics in 2009 for the Michael Jackson tribute "Beat it: We Love MJ".
+One of her first releases was when she teamed up with Swedish funk & house music producers, The Polyphonics, and recorded a song called "Changing Times", which reached no. 1 in DJ Magazines' Hype Chart.
+She also appeared in various songs on their album, Escapades in 2009.
+A cover of Michael Jackson's "Bad" was recorded with the Polyphonics in 2009 for the Michael Jackson tribute Beat It: We Love MJ.
 In addition, Sanne recorded a song called "Wake Up Boy" with one of the members of the Polyphonics, known as 'Swingkid' on his solo album, "This Electric Life", also released in 2009.
 Her music with the Polyphonics & Swingkid was very popular in far eastern countries such as Japan and Korea.

 In 2007 Sanne received a call from a colleague at Universal, who asked her if she wanted to sing on popular Swedish singer, E-Type's new single, "True Believer".
-After a meeting with E-Type and major producer Max Martin, the recording was done and the song was released in 2007, reaching #1 in Sweden with a Gold sales certificate, as well as #3 in Finland, and gaining high airplay in UK.
+After a meeting with E-Type and major producer Max Martin, the recording was done and the song was released in 2007, reaching No. 1 in Sweden with a Gold sales certificate, as well as No. 3 in Finland, and gaining high airplay in UK.
 Due to the success of the first single, they decided to add Sanne to the group.
 The album, Eurotopia was released on 31 October, with Sanne singing on most of the tracks.
-The album peaked at #10 in Sweden.
+The album peaked at No. 10 in Sweden.
 Three more singles with success to a lesser extent: "Eurofighter", "The Tide" and "Make Us High", and Sanne toured Europe with E-Type, and future Play member Emelie Norenberg until 2009.

 The Swedish producers, Ghost (Johan Ekhé & Ulf Lindström) set up a project in 2008 called Ghost vs Sanne: a band with Ghost writing and producing and Sanne doing the vocals.
-Ghost are one of the most sought after produces in Sweden and have been nominated for 3 grammys, and are behind artists like Robyn, Beverley Knight and Agnes.
+Ghost is one of the most sought-after producers in Sweden and has been nominated for 3 Grammys, and are behind artists like Robyn, Beverley Knight and Agnes.
 Ghost discovered Sanne after she replied to an advertisement they put in the newspaper.
 A single called "Hold This Girl" was released digitally, and the album, also under the name Hold This Girl was released in Canada in October 2008.
-Ghost vs Sanne toured U.S. twice, and the album was released worldwide in April 2009 with a new cover and a few new tracks.
+Ghost vs Sanne toured the U.S. twice, and the album was released worldwide in April 2009 with a new cover and a few new tracks.

-Sanne has also performed in many clubs and bars as a Freelance singer, been a Demo artist and recorded advert jingles for products such as Loka, Skoda and Com Hem.
+Sanne has also performed in many clubs and bars as a Freelance singer, been a Demo artist and recorded advert jingles for products such as Loka, Škoda and Com Hem.
 She has also written and recorded solo songs as well as lending her vocals to artists such as Nikki Ponte, Kim Fransson, Seven-G and My Tandem.